-Drain the oil while engine is still warm.

-Change the oil filter at 100 hour inspection.

-Fill with oil.
-Capacity is 2.3 litres (2.43 US Quarts)

-Check oil level.
-The MAX mark must not be exceeded.

-Use only registered brand oils meeting the specification detailed in Para.
+- Drain the oil while engine is still warm. - Change the oil filter at 100 hour inspection. - Fill with oil.
+Capacity is 3.5 litres (3.69 US Quarts), check oil level with dipstick screwed right in before removing to check. - Check oil level.
+The MAX mark must not be exceeded. - Use only registered brand oils meeting the specification detailed in Para.
 2.5.